Suchanapal/Suchanapal/README.md

 - 👩‍💻 I’m currently working on [ChatIn - Realtime chat app with plans, status, quizzes, and more for dynamic and engaging conversations.](https://chatin-online.vercel.app/)

-- 🎓 I’m currently learning **backend tech like Express, Node.js, advancing in ML models in data science and Docker, Kubernetes etc.**
+- 🎓 I’m currently learning **User experience design using tools liek Figma, Adobe Illustrator, Notion etc**

 - 👯 I’m looking to collaborate on **web based projects, web designing, and data analysis with fellow developers and industry professionals.**